BrianCechmanek/DSOps/unit_testing/README.md

 This has lead to a popular process called [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).

+Discussion: how much of your code should have unit tests?

 # Unittest

 Unittest is python's [built-in tesing library](https://docs.python.org/3/library/unittest.html#module-unittest).
 I do not know of any scale usage of unittest, over pytest (below).
 That said, it does have a couple noteable pros: